-Ashes to Ashes: A man relates how he and his friends pranked on a witch believing kid in the past.
-He also wishes that if they hadn't done, Robbie Barnes would still be alive.
+Ashes to Ashes: A man relates how he and his friends played a prank on a kid who believed in witches in the past.
+He also wishes that they hadn't, as Robbie Barnes would still be alive.
 The narrator and his friends dared the young Robbie to go to the old Judgement House and perform a spell involving ashes from the each of the house's fireplaces.
 Said ashes were rumored to be what were left of the remains of accused witches a judge in the past disposed of.
 If Robbie performed the spell well, the narrator and his friends would stop teasing the poor boy.
 Unbeknownst to Robbie, the whole ceremony was to be filmed in secret by a hidden camera and later exposed as part of the prank.
-Days later after the supposed dare though, Robbie was reported missing.
-The narrator scared, decided to retrieve the hidden camera.
+A few days after the supposed dare though, Robbie was reported missing.
+The narrator, scared, decided to retrieve the hidden camera.
 On it, he saw Robbie perform the spell as instructed.
-However upon performing said spell, a shadowy figure crossed in front of the camera just as Robbie turned in horror and the camera cut to static.
-When the image finally returned, Robbie was gone and the only sign that anything had happened at all, was the now smoldering fireplace in the corner.
+However, upon performing said spell, a shadowy figure crossed in front of the camera just as Robbie turned in horror and the camera cut to static.
+When the image finally returned, Robbie was gone and the only sign that anything had happened at all was the now smoldering fireplace in the corner.